 Experienced hunters and cynologists (scientists who study domestic dogs) Rudolf Friess, Walter Zangenberg and Carl-Erich Grünewald decided to select a black and tan terrier especially suitable to hunt underground.
-A zoo director, Lutz Heck from Hagenberg presented one of them, Walter Zangenberg with four black and tan terriers which were said to come from pure-bred Welsh Terriers.
+In support of their efforts, zoo director, Lutz Heck from Hagenberg presented Walter Zangenberg four black and tan terriers which were said to come from lines registered with the English Kennel Club.
+At that time, their coats ranged from smooth through to rough.
 These dogs became the foundation stock of the German Hunting Terrier.

 German Hunting (Jagd) Terrier with Hunter